hugo-sid/hugo-blog-awesome/README.md

 ![Page speed score](https://raw.githubusercontent.com/hugo-sid/hugo-blog-awesome/master/images/pagespeed.png)

 The result shown above was last confirmed on September 23, 2023.
-You can check the details of the PageSpeed test at this link: [Link to the analysis](https://pagespeed.web.dev/analysis/https-hba-sid-one/uh4rm91hnj?form_factor=mobile).
-You can also do a live [PageSpeed test](https://pagespeed.web.dev/analysis?url=https://hba.sid.one/) of the [demo website](https://hba.sid.one) now.
+You can check the details of the PageSpeed test at this link: [Link to the analysis](https://pagespeed.web.dev/analysis/https-hba-sid-one/uh4rm91hnj?form_factor=mobile)

 </details>